Harmonic Analysis and Statistics of the First Galois Cohomology Group: Multiplicative w

 The examples we will consider come from multiplicative functions:

 \begin{definition} We call a function $w:H^1(\A_K,T)\rightarrow \C$ \textbf{multiplicative} if

 \end{definition}

 The discriminant is multiplicative, so the function $w(f)=\disc(f)^{-s}$ is necessarily multiplicative (as is the corresponding example for any admissible ordering $\inv$ as defined in \cite[Definition 4.4]{alberts2019}).
-Multiplicativity is preserved by the Fourier transform, so that
+Multiplicativity is preserved by the Fourier transform, so that the identification of $H^1(K_p,T)^{\vee}$ with $H^1(K_p,T^*)$ by Tate duality implies

-where $\langle\cdot,\cdot\rangle$ is the Tate pairing.
+where $\langle\cdot,\cdot\rangle$ is the Tate pairing and we recall that each point in $H^1(K_p,T)$ was assigned measure $1/|H^0(K_p,T)|$.
 Note that if $g=0$ is the identity, this is reminiscent of the local series given by Bhargava in the Malle-Bhargava principle \cite{bhargava2010,alberts2019}.
 Indeed, if $w(f)=\disc(f)^{-s}$ then it follows that

 is exactly the local series given by Bhargava (in the case of the trivial action) and the first author (in the case of nontrivial actions).
 This suggests a reformulation of the Malle-Bhargava principle in terms of Fourier transforms: